 Ian, who died after a short leukaemia-related illness, could not have achieved all he did without the untiring support and patience of Olive, whom he married in 1965 and with whom he shared many interests, initially as fellow pianists, then as choir members, and latterly as concertgoers and tourers of Scotland’s west coast.
 They had two sons — Roderick, now a professor at St Andrew’s University, and Doug, a wine import specialist and father of Finlay.
 The Club extends its heartfelt sympathy to them.

-A Service of Thanksgiving for Ian McCrorie will take place on Monday 16 December at 1330 in Wellpark Mid Kirk, Cathcart Square, Greenock PA15 1LS.
+A Service of Thanksgiving for Ian McCrorie took place on 16 December 2019 in Wellpark Mid Kirk, Cathcart Square, Greenock, attended by a large congregation of family, friends and admirers from many walks of life.

 For further details of Ian McCrorie’s life, read his listing on the Inverclyde’s Heritage website.